Rotate Your Device

 Without verifying these triggers, your prospect list is just a phonebook.
 With them, every call has a reason-for-outreach that the prospect immediately recognizes as relevant.
 That's the difference between a 2% reply rate and a 15% one.

 We saw this with an industrial equipment sales team that targets manufacturing plants.
 Their initial list had 500 contacts with clean emails.
-When we layered on trigger verification — specifically, publicly posted requests for maintenance quotes and recent compliance inspection failures — the qualified list shrank to 80, but the reply rate jumped from 4% to 19% in the first two weeks.
+When they layered on trigger verification — specifically, publicly posted requests for maintenance quotes and recent compliance inspection failures — the qualified list shrank to 80, but the reply rate jumped from 4% to 19% in the first two weeks.
 The rest weren't bad contacts; they just weren't in a buying window.

 Why do traditional enrichment tools miss the triggers that actually matter?